 Now just click Create new and your new conversion is good to go!

-To view the data your conversion has gathered, click the arrow icon on the right in the conversions section.
-Note that it may take a while for the data to show in here, as it updates every 24 hours.
+Note that it may take a while for the data to show up in here, as it updates every 24 hours.